- Find a Trail

 The railroad that originally served the corridor from Peabody to Topsfield was built in the 1850s.
 It provided passenger service until 1959 and freight service until 1977.
 The corridor lay dormant until construction of the trail began in 2006, and it now serves as part of the East Coast Greenway, a connected network of trails that, when complete, will stretch from Maine to Florida.

-From Pine Street, you have another 3.3 miles of riding before your next major attraction, the SwampWalk.
-Dismount if riding and enjoy a 0.3-mile stroll across boardwalks that take you on an immersive journey into the heart of the Wenham Great Swamp.
-Keep your eyes peeled for turtles, frogs, ducks, fox, deer, and turkeys.
+Just south of Topsfields Road, there is an optional alternate route.
+The SwampWalk is 0.3-mile stroll across boardwalks that take you on an immersive journey into the heart of the Wenham Great Swamp.
+You many encounter turtles, frogs, ducks, fox, deer, and turkeys.
 The horseshoe-shaped SwampWalk will deposit you back on the main trail.

-Continue north and cross the Topsfield border, where the trail segment is now called the Topsfield Linear Common.
+Crossing Topsfield Rd/MA-97 and the Topsfield border, the trail is known as the Topsfield Linear Common.
 In 1.3 miles from the SwampWalk, you’ll see an opportunity to hop on another trail off to the right.
 The 2-mile Grand Wenham Canal Path offers a scenic and peaceful side excursion along a canal built in 1917.
-Note that the Topsfield section permits equestrian use, though the Danvers section does not.
+Note that the Topsfield section permits equestrian use, though the Danvers Rail Trail section does not.

 North of Wenham Road, the suburban trail transitions to a more wooded and secluded experience, and you’ll come across hiking trails that connect to the main trail.
 After crossing Washington Street, you only have 2.4 miles to go.
 In this final leg, the width of the path narrows and the surface becomes packed dirt, so this section is better suited for bikes with wider tires.
 The trail ultimately dead-ends as it approaches I-95.